Fleas: Advice And Treatment For Dogs

 What’s the best flea treatment for dogs?

 The best flea treatment for dogs is always prevention.
-Regular flea control is an essential part of any dog owner’s care routine to keep their pet flea free.
+Flea control is an essential part of any dog owner’s care routine to keep their pet flea free.

 From topical spot-on treatments to oral tablets and liquids, there are many options to prevent fleas on your dog.
 Speak to your vet for advice on the best choice to suit your dog’s needs and lifestyle.
 Also bear in mind some products are unsafe for puppies.